DanielBMarkham/Info-Ops/manuscript/chapter21.md

 ## Possum Pilots Postscript

-After working for a month or two, Peter Principal's pretty pleased with your possum piloting programming.
-He releases you to work on other examples in this book, along with a letter of recommendation and a giant stuffed talking possum for each of you to put in your office.
+After working for a month or two, Peter's pretty pleased with your possum piloting programming.
+He releases you to work on other examples in this book, along with a letter of recommendation and a giant stuffed talking possum for each of you to put on the wall in your office.

 You didn't get him anything, you schmuck.
 Don't you feel bad?
 Some times I don't know why I put up with you.

+Now let's talk about working with legacy systems.
+Then we'll get into the really nerdy stuff, like the TDA Analysis Wheel and teams that manage intangibles before we finish out this section.